Best free online form builders for Notion

 User-friendliness and form setup

-A Notion form builder should be easy-to-use, flexible, and accessible without coding skills — same as Notion itself.
+A Notion form builder should be easy to use, flexible, and accessible without coding skills — the same as Notion itself.
 The main criteria for selecting these form builders were:

 • No coding knowledge is needed